Via Ferrata Passo Santner basic info:

 Around two thirds of the way to Passo Santner you will find yourself in a gully with a fantastic view of the spires typical for the Dolomites.
 This is a great introduction of what's coming ahead - The Vajolet towers!

 Although Via Ferrata Passo Santner is officially marked as 2A in the Via Ferratas of the Italian Dolomites: Volume 1 guidebook, personally I found it more difficult then for example via ferrata Catinnacio D'Antermoia (marked in the book as 2B).

 For more thorough route description I do recommend that you purchase the guidebook.

 After around 2-2,5 hours you will reach the end of the via ferrata and the objective for the day - Passo Santner.
-There is newly built mountain hut right at the pass with amazing views to the West.
+There is newly built mountain hut right on the pass with amazing views to the West.
 It's scheduled to open in the summer of 2019.

 Directly behind the Passo Santner hut you will find the continuation of route 542 which leads down to Gartlhütte (Rifugio Re Alberto 1) and the magnificent Vajolet towers standing proudly right above it.
 This is certainly one of the most photogenic huts in the Dolomites.

 The hut stays open from mid June until the end of September and if you have time you should definitely consider staying there!
 It's privately owned, but typically for the huts in this area the fees are reasonable and the fact that the price includes food means less to carry in your backpack!

 To get back to the top of the chairlift and to avoid going back the same way, you can use path 542 down to the Vajolet hut, then turn onto path 541, followed by nr 550 via the Baumannpass (Forcella di Davoi).
 This should take you another 2-2,5 hours.